 - Best-known Project: The Palmetto Trail

-- Least-known Focus: Revolutionary War battlefield preservation and restoration (Cowpens, Camden)
+- Least-known Focus: Revolutionary War battlefield preservation and restoration (Cowpens)

 - Least-known Resource: PCF Press, publishing historical, educational, and recreational titles

-- Best Advocates: Our members and volunteers—Three Cheers!
+- Best Advocates: Our supporters and volunteers—Three Cheers!

 - Best Supporters: Our partners—corporate, foundation, government, and individual—Thank You!

 Palmetto Conservation is

 - Conserving the natural environment while making it accessible

 - Providing an impressive recreational resource—the Palmetto Trail—while giving the public free access regardless of age, ability, or socioeconomic circumstance

 - Helping South Carolina communities grow and prosper while maintaining local character, preserving historic landmarks, and improving quality of life